 We use the multiscale deconvolution algorithm implemented in \textsc{wsclean} \citep{offringa2017} to model the diffuse structure observed in figure \ref{fig:residual}.
 We perform the deconvolution with the following settings: `Briggs +0.5' weighting scheme, auto-mask of $3\sigma$, major iteration cleaning gain (mgain) of $0.8$, and a clean stopping threshold of $0.6\sigma$.
-The `Briggs' weighting scheme with a threshold greater than zero gives more weight to short baselines and reveals the diffuse emission better.
+The `Briggs' weighting scheme with a threshold greater than zero gives more weight to short baselines and better reveals the diffuse emission.
 Figure \ref{fig:method_compare} (top row) shows the Stokes $I$ image of the field before and after subtracting the diffuse foreground model obtained from multiscale CLEAN.
 We observe that multiscale CLEAN is able to model the extended emission at different scales using Gaussians and point sources, adequately capturing the diffuse flux.
 The algorithm also models the compact residuals (both positive and negative) initially missed by the compact model subtraction step.
 After the subtraction of the diffuse model, the residual appears to be devoid of diffuse structure, with a standard deviation of $\sim 500$~mJy inside the inner region of the image.
-However, we notice that there is a lack of intermediate scales in the diffuse model.
 Note that the CLEAN algorithm is sensitive to image weighting and sampling function applied during the deconvolution process.
-A possible improvement in the model may be achieved by tuning the image weighting, scales used for deconvolution, and adding more data in $uv$-plane to cover the (unmodeled) spatial scales with lower sensitivity.
+A possible improvement in the model may be achieved by tuning the image weighting, scales used for deconvolution, and adding more data in the $uv$-plane to cover the (unmodeled) spatial scales with lower sensitivity.
 For the specific case presented in the paper, we think that multiscale CLEAN, in its current implementation, is a good choice for modelling large-scale diffuse emission.